phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

 Here ``search_value`` is initialized to ``NULL``.
 This value is only used as a way to determine whether or not this argument was passed, by checking ``search_value != NULL`` in the implementation.
-The same can't be done with non-pointer types (e.g. initializing ``long lval = 0``, you won't be able to distinguish between the parameter not being passed and the value ``0`` being passed).
+The same can't be done with non-pointer
+types: For example, if you initialize ``long lval = 0``, you won't be able to distinguish between the parameter not being passed and the value ``0`` being passed.
 We'll learn how to deal with soon, but first need to introduce another zpp feature:

 Nullable arguments
 ------------------

-From the previous section you're already familiar with the ``allow_null`` annotation for arguments, which allows passing of ``null`` in addition to the hinted type.
+From the previous section you're already familiar with the ``allow_null`` annotation for arginfos, which allows passing of ``null`` in addition to the hinted type.
 The same can be achieved with zpp by appending an exclamation mark (``!``) after the type character.